Electric–steam locomotive: Switzerland

 The system was capable of producing about 300 kg of steam per hour at 12 atm pressure.
 It weighed about 7 t, increasing the weight of the locomotive from 35 t to 42 t, and allowed a saving of 700-1200 kg of coal per working day.
 Bringing the locomotive to pressure took about one hour.

 The electric heaters were removed in 1951 from locomotive 8521 and in 1953 from 8522.
-As of 2013, locomotive E 3/3 8522 is still in (museum) service on the Sursee–Triengen railway as an ordinary steam engine with no electric heating.
+As of 2013, locomotive E 3/3 8522 was still in (museum) service on the Sursee–Triengen railway as an ordinary steam engine with no electric heating.

 Canada

-A Canadian patent for an electric-steam locomotive was granted as recently as 1992.
+A Canadian patent for an electric–steam locomotive was granted as recently as 1992.
 The drawing shows a Crampton type 8-4-0 but its intended use is unknown.

 Electric pre-heater

 A conventional coal-fired or oil-fired steam locomotive may be prepared for service by using an external electric pre-heater.
 This allows steam to be raised gradually during the night so that the locomotive will be ready for use in the morning.

 Modern steam locomotives, such as the rack locomotives of Brienz–Rothorn railway and DLM's modernised class 52.80 locomotive, are fitted with internal electric heaters.

 This allows keeping the well insulated boiler warm overnight or even to start heating automatically in the early morning.